Case Study

 The Situation

-A regional Rainbow Vacuum Distributor was losing hiring opportunities every day — not because applicants weren't applying, but because the team couldn't keep up with them.
+A regional home-appliance distributor was losing hiring opportunities every day — not because applicants weren't applying, but because the team couldn't keep up with them.

 Applicant data sat unreviewed in spreadsheets.
 Follow-up depended on whoever had time to send a text.
 Nobody had a clear picture of who had been contacted, who had replied, or who had already moved on.
 The pipeline wasn't moving because the manual layer between "applicant applies" and "applicant gets contacted" was the bottleneck.